smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/ServerOptions/Managing-Logging-Settings.md

 ### Configuration Options

+The Logging settings contains log and trace settings for the SAM.

 | Setting | Default Value | Required | Description |
 | --- | --- | --- | --- |